 The ultimate goal behind this hackathon is to include, not only the engineering and computer science students, but all talented individuals from all backgrounds to collaborate, create, and bring ideas to life.
 We want you to shoot for the stars.

 DeltaHacks is McMaster's annual student hackathon.
-This year, DeltaHacks will be a 500-participant event taking place from Jan 27th-28th.
+This year, DeltaHacks will be a 500-participant event taking place late January.
 We hope to inspire students to hack for positive changes that align with their passions - whether it's environment, health, inequality, education, etc. And hence the name “delta” - as “Δ” stands for change.

 We love first time hackers!
 We will be providing mentors during the hackathon and running workshops.
 You can even read on one of our execs' experience when she started here to see how easy and fun it really is to learn at the hackathon.

-DeltaHacks will take place on January 27-28 2018, at our beautiful McMaster University in Hamilton, Ontario, Canada.
+DeltaHacks will take place on late January (date coming soon), at our beautiful McMaster University in Hamilton, Ontario, Canada.

 Don't worry!
 We will walk you through how to generate great ideas at the beginning of DeltaHacks.